Who? Weekly: Benana

 Finger and Weber coined the term 'Benana' to refer to the relationship of actors Ben Affleck and Ana de Armas and started a weekly segment looking at what the couple had done that week.
 The segment ended in 2021 after the couple separated.

+Beckham Watch

+Finger and Weber have a segment dedicated to the children of David Beckham and Victoria Beckham called Beckham Watch.
+It was discontinued after the pair came to the conclusion that the children were not doing anything interesting enough to justify coverage.
+A short time later the segment was revived when it was reported brothers Brooklyn and Romeo were feuding.

 Sign-offs

-Callers traditionally sign-off with in-jokes from earlier episodes, - the most iconic being, "crunch crunch!" - but including: "Good form, Bella Thorne", "Me in Greece", "ScarJo YummyPop", "Forehead Diamond", "Me and Charna!", "Livin' la vida laptop," and "Women don't belong in balloons".
+Callers traditionally sign-off with in-jokes from earlier episodes, - the most iconic being, "crunch crunch!" - but including: "Good form, Bella Thorne", "Me in Greece", "ScarJo YummyPop", "Forehead Diamond", "Grateful for Charna!", "Livin' la vida laptop", "Tim Tebow Lesbian", and "Women don't belong in balloons".

 Who's There

-Who's There episodes were a later addition to the show, added after fans began contacting the hosts asking about the identity of various celebrities.
+Who's There is weekly call-in show where listeners can call in and ask questions or provide comment for the pair to react to.
+These episodes were introduced after fans began contacting the hosts asking about the identity of various celebrities.
 The hosts consider the call-in show an integral part of the podcast as it opened up a dialogue between the hosts and their fan base and created a sense of community between the fans.